We help preserve natural resources and enhance habitats surrounding our facilities.

 - We reduced water consumption by 35% at worldwide facilities between 2005 and 2010 and by 4% from 2010 to 2012.

 - GM volunteers mentor 8,500 students each year on how actions impact local watersheds.

 - We have more Wildlife Habitat Council certifications than any other automaker.

-- We dedicate nearly 2,500 acres at our sites globally to wildlife habitats.
+- We dedicate more than 2,600 acres at our sites globally to wildlife habitats.

 We reduced water consumption by 32% at our facilities worldwide on a per-vehicle-produced basis between 2005 and 2010 by implementing water conservation tactics at each of our sites.
+From 2010 to 2012, we reduced it another 4%, moving us closer to a 15% water-intensity reduction by 2020.
 We share best practices so plants can compare their operations to others around the world and develop projects using proven methodologies.
 Whether it’s reusing water in pretreatment processes in our paint shops or capturing rainwater to feed manufacturing equipment cooling towers, we are committed to water conservation throughout our business.
-By 2020, we hope to achieve another 15% reduction in our facilities’ water intensity.

 This commitment extends to passing our environmental knowledge to tomorrow's problem-solvers.
 We help educate youth on how their everyday actions impact local water systems through our GM GREEN program (Global Rivers Environmental Education Network).
 Each year, we match 8,500 students with GM volunteers to analyze water data, identify an issue of concern, and develop a community project to address it.
 We have supported GREEN since 1989.
 During that time, thousands of GM employees have volunteered, educating more than 100,000 students.